Islam and violence: Domestic violence

-Other interpretations of the verse claim it does not support hitting a woman, but separating from her.
+Other interpretations of the verse claim it does not support hitting a woman but separating from her.
 Variations in interpretation are due to different schools of Islamic jurisprudence, histories and politics of religious institutions, conversions, reforms, and education.

-Although Islam permits women to divorce for domestic violence, they are subject to the laws of their nation which might make it quite difficult for a woman to obtain a divorce.
+Although Islam permits women to divorce for domestic violence, they are subject to the laws of their nation, which might make it quite difficult for a woman to obtain a divorce.
 In deference to Surah 4:34, many nations with Shari'a law have refused to consider or prosecute cases of domestic abuse.

 Terrorism

 Islamic terrorism is, by definition, religiously-motivated terrorism which is engaged in by Muslim groups or individuals who profess Islamic, Islamic fundamentalist or Islamist motivations or goals.
-Islamic terrorists have relied on particular interpretations of the tenets of the Quran and the Hadith, citing these scriptures as justifications for their violent tactics, including mass murder, genocide, child-molestation and slavery.
-In recent decades, incidents of Islamic terrorism have occurred on a global scale, not only in Muslim-majority states in Africa and Asia, but also in Europe, Russia, and the United States, and these attacks have targeted Muslims as well as non-Muslims.
+In recent decades, incidents of Islamic terrorism have occurred on a global scale, not only in Muslim-majority states in Africa and Asia, but also in Europe, Russia, and the United States, and the targets of these attacks have been Non-Muslims as well as Muslims (Munafiq).
 In a number of the worst-affected Muslim-majority regions, these terrorists have been met by armed, independent resistance groups, state actors and their proxies, and politically liberal Muslim protesters.
+Islamic terrorists have been criticized for justifying violence with not permitted declarations of takfir (excommunication).

 Pacifism in Islam

 Different Muslim movements through history had linked pacifism with Muslim theology.
-However, warfare has been integral part of Islamic history both for the defense and the spread of the faith since the time of Muhammad.
+However, warfare has been an integral part of Islamic history both for the defense and the spread of the faith since the time of Muhammad.

-Peace is an important aspect of Islam, and Muslims are encouraged to strive for peace and find peaceful solutions to all problems.
+Peace is an important aspect of Islam, and Muslims are encouraged, but not required to strive for peace and find peaceful solutions to all problems.
 However, most Muslims are generally not pacifists, because the teachings in the Qur'an and the Hadith allow Muslims to wage wars if they can be justified.
 According to James Turner Johnson, there is no normative tradition of pacifism in Islam.